Phillipstown, New Zealand

-Phillipstown is a small inner suburb of the city of Christchurch, New Zealand.
+Phillipstown is a small inner city suburb of the city of Christchurch, New Zealand.
 It lies south-east of the city centre being bordered by Cashel Street to the north, Aldwins Road to the east, Ferry Road to the south, and Fitzgerald Avenue to the west.
+Phillipstown contains residential, commercial and industrial activity, and is recognised as a lower socio-economic area.

 The Church of the Good Shepherd, a Category I heritage building registered by the New Zealand Historic Places Trust, was located in the suburb until its demolition after the 2011 Christchurch earthquake.